-- 1. If no Employees volunteer for the required overtime work then the Employer shall invoke ordered overtime procedure. - 2.
-If the ordered overtime procedure has to be utilized by the Employer, the on duty Employee with the lowest overtime points shall be ordered to extend his/her shift and work the required overtime.
-If Employees are tied in points, the least senior Employee shall be required to work the required overtime. - Section 5.
+- i.
+Employees not on a vacation period (vacation days plus/including regular days that are connected) are required to respond to the call or text within four hours. - ii.
+The ordered employee can only work up to 16 consecutive hours, with a six-hour rest period before another shift. - 4.
+Any overtime needs between 48 hours (2 days) to 120 hours (5 days) will be posted for volunteers, but the above ordering plan will take place with 36 hours (1.5 days) notice when time allows. - 5.
+All other overtime needs will be filled by order or volunteer prior to 120 hours (5 days) notice, so employees have time to plan for the shift to be worked. - (d) Specialized details (parades, special events & traffic details) will be available to both units by equalization of overtime. - 1.
+If there is a specific request for supervisory unit(s) for one of these details, any additional staffing requests for employees for that detail will be for non-supervisory unit members first, volunteers from the supervisory unit would only be accepted if not all those spots are filled by non-supervisory unit employees and prior to mandating in officers to work the assignments. - 2.
+When the posting is not unit specific it will be awarded by lowest points first and if there are not enough volunteers, employees with the lowest overtime points will be directed to work the assignment, regardless of unit. - Section 5.
 Pyramiding Overtime.
 Overtime or other premium rates shall not be pyramided or compounded or paid twice for the same hours worked. - Section 6.
 Pay Days.
 Employees' paychecks will be issued bi-weekly on alternate Fridays.
 All employees shall utilize direct deposit for payroll purposes.
 The Employer reserves the right to distribute Notices of Deposit electronically. - Section 7.
 Paid Rest Period.
-Employees working 8 hour shifts shall have a 40-minute meal period.
+Employees working 8-hour shifts shall have a 40-minute meal period.
 Employees working 12-hour shifts shall have a 40-minute meal period and a 20-minute break.
 Meal and break time may not be taken consecutively.
 Meal and break time shall not be taken between 6 a.m. and 8 a.m. or between 6 p.m. and 8 p.m.
 Bargaining Unit Members shall keep themselves available to respond to police calls during the paid meal and break period.